Credit When It's Due

 A. No, your financial eligibility will not be affected by earning the associate degree.

-Q. Will my student loans go into repayment six months after I earn my associate degree?
+Q. Will my student loans go into repayment after I earn my associate degree?

-A. No. As long as you are continuously enrolled at least half time and working on your bachelor’s degree, earning your associate degree will not change your loan repayment schedule.
-A student must complete Exit Loan Counseling when they exit the university, drop to less than half time enrollment status or graduate.
-You must complete Exit Loan Counseling on the web, via www.studentloans.gov.
+A. A student must complete Exit Loan Counseling when they exit the university, drop to less than half time enrollment status or graduate.
+You must complete Exit Loan Counseling online, via www.studentloans.gov.

 Q. I understand that I must be continuously enrolled at least half-time to prevent my student loans from going into repayment.
 I am not taking classes this summer.
 Will my loans go into repayment during this time?